Tests – what are they good for?

 of constructive, influential MRI studies is so little?

-False positive MRI results distress those who receive
+False positive MRI results distress those who get

 such results.
 They inspire fear or caution where it

 is not always warranted.
-MRIs like this confuse the
+MRIs like this blur the

 proper treatment plan.
 They spend a lot of money.